Facts About our Pottery

 Click on the factory logos below for more information about the factory as well as the items were currently carry from them.

 We carry product from three factories in Boleslawiec (Ceramika Artystyczna, Zaklady and Wiza), thus giving you a very large selection, both in design and pricing.
 We carry four different price points within each of the eight categories.
-And we have many of the hard to find pieces – from pie birds to napkin holders to clocks and rabbit statuettes.
+And we have many of the hard to find pieces – from pie birds to napkin holders to clocks and cat statuettes.

 HOW OUR POTTERY IS MADE

 Traditional patterns use greens, blues and earth tones.
 The Unikat (signature) patterns that we primarily select have added other accents colors to their very ornate and sophisticated designs.
 The decorative motifs are applied to the surface with a variety of small stamps, sponges, and hand painting – often with a thousand strokes – each a little different than the last.
 They are then signed by the artist.
 After the paint is applied the piece is fired at 2300°F or above.
 Glaze is added before the second and final firing.
 All paints and glazes are free of lead and cadmium, and cleared by the FDA.

 Special white clay is used which is a mix of mineral substances that occur in sedimentary rocks and soils.
 It is soft when moist but, when fired at 2300°F or above, it becomes as hard as stone (hence the name) and non-porous.
 This intense firing makes it resistant to chips, cracks, and breakage; causes it to retain heat or cold; has an even temperature throughout which makes it exceptional for baking or serving; and makes each piece safe for the oven, microwave, freezer, and dishwasher.
 However, IT CANNOT TAKE RAPID TEMPERATURE CHANGES.
 Heat or cool slowly to avoid cracking or breaking.
 The final glaze results in an ultra-smooth finish, enhancing its beauty and ease of cleaning.